Tragic Kingdom: Production

-Tragic Kingdom was recorded in 11 studios in Los Angeles, starting in March 1993 and released in October 1995.
+Tragic Kingdom was recorded in 11 studios in the Greater Los Angeles area, starting in March 1993 and released in October 1995.
 During one of these recording sessions, the band was introduced to Paul Palmer, who had previously worked with Bush and was interested in working on No Doubt's new album.
 After mixing the first single with David J. Holman, "Just a Girl", Palmer and Holman went on to do the same to the rest of the record.
 He wanted to release the album on his own label, Trauma Records, which was already associated with Interscope, and succeeded in getting the contract.

-The album is named after the nickname Dumont's seventh-grade teacher had for Disneyland, which is in Anaheim, California, where the band members grew up.
+The album is named after guitarist Tom Dumont's seventh-grade teacher's nickname for Disneyland, which is in Anaheim, California, where the band members grew up.
 The album photography and portraits were taken by photographer fine artist Daniel Arsenault.
 Gwen is featured in the foreground while the rest of the band members are standing in an orange grove in the background.
 Gwen pushed for Eric to be included on the album cover—a source of tension for the band—reasoning that although he had left the band, he had still contributed substantially to the album.
 Eric is seen near the back of the picture, looking away from the camera.
-The pictures on the cover and in the liner notes were taken on city streets in their native Orange County (namely Anaheim and City of Orange) and in orange groves.
+The pictures on the cover and in the liner notes were taken on city streets in their native Orange County (namely Anaheim and the City of Orange) and in orange groves.
 The red dress Gwen wears on the cover was loaned to the Hard Rock Cafe and was later displayed at the Fullerton Museum Center in an exhibit titled "The Orange Groove: Orange County's Rock n' Roll History".
 The dress, appraised as high as US$5,000, was stolen from the exhibit in January 2005.

 Music and lyrics

-Tragic Kingdom uses elements of a variety of musical genres.
-Ska, ska punk, pop and rock are the genres most prominent on the album.
-The album also uses elements of punk, new wave, funk, third-wave ska and post-grunge, and dance rhythms influenced by reggae, ska, flamenco, and Tejano, among others.
-Apart from No Doubt's instrumentation, the album uses horn sections on several songs.
+Tragic Kingdom has been described as pop rock, alternative rock, ska punk, new wave, and pop-punk.
+The album also uses elements of pop, funk, punk, dancehall, disco, third-wave ska, post-grunge, ska, reggae, flamenco, and Tejano, among others.

-Many of the lyrics on Tragic Kingdom were written by lead vocalist Gwen Stefani, and were about her experiences in life.
+Many of the lyrics on Tragic Kingdom were written by lead vocalist Gwen Stefani and were about her experiences in life.
 Those from No Doubt and The Beacon Street Collection were written mainly by Eric Stefani, who left the band after Tragic Kingdom was finished.
 Therefore, the style of music changed from what the band had previously produced.
-Guitarist Tom Dumont explained the change in sound in an interview for Backstage Online:
+Dumont explained the change in sound in an interview for Backstage Online: